Skip to main content

 • Tables: Sales, Customers, Products, Dates

-• Relationships: Defined between tables
+• Relationships: defined between tables

 • DAX Measures: Total Revenue, YoY Growth, etc.